optional-is/pinboard-analysis/README.md

 Open the terminal.app and change to the directory that contains this file

 ## Step 4
-Type 'php stats.php' and let it run through all the URLS
+Type 'php stats.php > output.csv' and let it run through all the URLs.

+This write both to stdout and stderr.
+You will see the progress of each URL checked on stderr and strout will build-up the csv